 If a company is too small to be listed on the

 NYSE or NASDAQ stock exchange, it can trade through the Bulletin Board or Pink Sheets electronic quotation systems.
 The equities that are traded are known as penny stocks.
 These stocks trade below $5 a share.
-You can check out a full description of penny stocks provided by the Securities and Exchange Commission.

 There is much discussion about the pros and cons of penny stocks.
 Let’s face it, we’ve all heard the stories of rags to riches in the investment world.
 More often than not, these stories come from some sort of transaction involving a penny stock.
 We’ve all probably seen Wolf of Wall Street, but we all can’t be Jordan Belfort.
 Most of the people who choose to go down that path will only find their bank accounts and morale severely depleted.